Parker Pyne Investigates: The Case of the Discontented Soldier

 Major Charles Wilbraham, previously in service in East Africa, calls at Parker Pyne’s office to find remedy to his boredom in retirement.
 Pyne arranges for him to visit a house in Friar’s Lane, where the major rescues a young woman, Freda Clegg, from an attack.
 She was lured into the ambush under the pretense of meeting with a lawyer regarding matter of supposed legacy from her late father.
 The major deduces that the attackers sought some missing documents, which prompts the duo to search and find a hidden document in Swahili describing a cache of ivory.
 Next night, the duo are lured separately into the same house and imprisoned in a flooding cellar.
 They escape and the major reveals that the document was safely sent away.
 The happy pair gets engaged and moves to Africa.
 Pyne meets with Mrs Oliver to congratulate her for designing a successful adventure for two of his clients.

 The Case of the Distressed Lady

 Mrs Daphne St. John, having lost heavily at a casino, steals a diamond ring from her friend Lady Naomi Dortheimer to cover her debts.
 After pawning the real ring and replacing it with a paste copy, she later inherits money, retrieves the original, and seeks Parker Pyne’s help to return it discreetly.
 Pyne arranges for his associates, Claude Luttrell and Madeleine de Sara, to attend a Dortheimer party as dancers and switch the rings.
-When Mrs St. John returns to Pyne’s office, he denounces the woman as Ernestine Richards, Lady Dortheimer’s secretary, who had attempted to use Pyne to steal the genuine ring by suppling the detective with a copy.
+When Mrs St. John returns to Pyne’s office, he denounces the woman as Ernestine Richards, Lady Dortheimer’s secretary, who had attempted to use Pyne to steal the genuine ring by supplying the detective with a copy.
 Fortunately, Pyne did not fall for her ruse and he declines to charge her, noting that he failed to make her happy.